ymadoff/ryba/hadoop/ganglia_monitor.coffee.md

       # On the ResourceManager server, to configure the gmond emitters
       if ctx.has_any_modules 'ryba/hadoop/yarn_rm'
         cmds.push cmd: "/usr/libexec/hdp/ganglia/setupGanglia.sh -c HDPResourceManager"
+      # On the JobHistoryServer, to configure the gmond emitters
+      if ctx.has_any_modules 'ryba/hadoop/mapred_jhs'
+        cmds.push cmd: "/usr/libexec/hdp/ganglia/setupGanglia.sh -c HDPHistoryServer"
       # On all hosts, to configure the gmond emitters
       if ctx.has_any_modules 'ryba/hadoop/hdfs_dn', 'ryba/hadoop/yarn_nm'
         cmds.push cmd: "/usr/libexec/hdp/ganglia/setupGanglia.sh -c HDPSlaves"